 Child Well-Being Scorecards

 Welcome to Maryland’s Child Well-Being Scorecard.
-For more than 15 years, the Governor’s Office for Children (the Office) and other child-serving agencies have utilized the Results-Based Accountability™ framework to focus planning, decision-making, and budgeting on desired results and outcomes.
-The Child Well-Being Scorecard represents the Governor’s Office for Children’s latest effort to track and consolidate data from multiple agencies and jurisdictions to ensure greater transparency and allow for improved evaluation of programs.
+For more than 20 years, the Governor’s Office for Children (the Office) and the State’s child-serving agencies have utilized the Results-Based Accountability™ framework to focus planning, decision-making, and budgeting on desired results and outcomes.
+The Child Well-Being Scorecard represents the Governor’s Office for Children’s effort to track and consolidate data from multiple agencies and jurisdictions to ensure greater transparency and allow for improved evaluation of programs.

 Results and Indicators